I hope we all know by now, that learning takes place in many, many, many more arenas than just a classroom.

 You can film internal masterclasses, film yourself talking about new learning programmes and even better get your people involved.
 Encourage them to share short 1-3 minute clips, sharing their learning stories, tips, advice and reviews.

 You don’t need any fancy equipment to do this.
 I use my phone and imovie or a free editing app called Shotcut to put it all together and share with the world.
-(Keep an eye out as I’ll be posting a how to make your own videos for L&D in the next few weeks).
+(Check out my how to easily film and edit videos with your phone and free apps step by step guide).

 Build a secret marketing group